L-Evan/Awesome-Nano-Banana-images/README_EN.md

 ## 📖 About

-This project curates **500+ real-world use cases** and prompt templates for **Nano Banana (powered by Gemini 2.5 Flash)** image generation model, covering everything from photorealistic outputs to creative experiments.
+This project curates **500+ real-world use cases** and prompt templates for **Nano Banana Pro + Gemini 3** image generation model, covering everything from photorealistic outputs to creative experiments.

 ### ✨ Highlights